ReynoldsCahoon/unitscan-wallcraft/README.md

 **/unitscan** lists the active scan targets<br/>
 **/unitscan name** adds/removes **name** to/from the scan targets<br/>
 When a target is detected it is removed and has to be readded to continue scanning for it.

+## Updating Zone Targets
+The target list was pulled from classic however please [create an issue](https://github.com/GryllsAddons/unitscan-turtle/issues) for adding any missing custom Turtle WoW targets or any other dangerous or noteworthy targets.